The Gunny Sack

 ↓ JUMP TO RECIPE ↓ JUMP TO VIDEO

-This homemade Pie Crust recipe is easy enough for anyone to make!
-It’s perfect for desserts as well as main dishes.
+This homemade Pie Crust recipe is easy enough for ANYONE to make and way better than store-bought!
+Perfect for desserts and main dishes.

 fluted pie crust in a pie plate with rolling pin

 Start by putting the flour, cold cubed butter, and shortening in the stand mixer bowl.
-Mix on low low speed until the mixture is crumbly with some larger pieces of butter remaining.
+Mix on low speed until the mixture is crumbly, with some larger pieces of butter remaining.

 Add the ice water and vinegar.
 Stir on low until just moistened.
 Do not overmix the dough.